sfandres94/uex-audiopy1/README.md

 ```
 where `<env_name>` is the name of the conda environment we have just created.
 It appears in the first line of the file [environment.yml](environment.yml); `audiopy` in this particular case.

-Add the conda environment to Jupyter lab so that it appears as a kernel:
+Add the conda environment to JupyterLab so that it appears as a kernel:
 ```
 python3 -m ipykernel install --user --name=audiopy
 ```